Deoxyribonucleic Acid (DNA)

 Next, the information contained in the mRNA molecule is translated into the "language" of amino acids, which are the building blocks of proteins.
 This language tells the cell's protein-making machinery the precise order in which to link the amino acids to produce a specific protein.
 This is a major task because there are 20 types of amino acids, which can be placed in many different orders to form a wide variety of proteins.

-Who discovered DNA?The German biochemist Frederich Miescher first observed DNA in the late 1800s.
+Who discovered DNA?The Swiss biochemist Frederich Miescher first observed DNA in the late 1800s.
 But nearly a century passed from that discovery until researchers unraveled the structure of the DNA molecule and realized its central importance to biology.

 For many years, scientists debated which molecule carried life's biological instructions.
 Most thought that DNA was too simple a molecule to play such a critical role.
 Instead, they argued that proteins were more likely to carry out this vital function because of their greater complexity and wider variety of forms.